ASCC Committees

 • One Student Representative - fall, winter, and spring quarter commitment.

-• This committee is responsible for reviewing applications, developing award criteria, and determining the annual recipients of exceptional faculty awards.
+• This committee is responsible for reviewing applications, developing award criteria, and determining the annual recipients of classified staff excellence awards.

-• One Student Representative - spring quarter commitment.
+• One Student Representative - meet once per quarter.

 The Instructional Planning Team (IPT)